 2. Shoot in B&W Mode to Create Dramatic Landscape Photos

 Black and white landscape photography is one of the most common kinds of photography.
 The reason it works is that it focuses on shapes and tones.
-Without colour, the world looks much more dramatic and gloomy.
+Without color, the world looks much more dramatic and gloomy.

 You can approach this in two ways: